Hero Image

 How

-• Avoid tilling or turning soil
+Avoid tilling or turning soil.

-• Add organic materials the way nature does - by laying them on the surface • Tilling may be necessary if you’ve got sticky clay or compacted soil.
-A one-time mixing in of organic matter can aid in creating more workable soil
+• Tilling may be necessary if you’ve got sticky clay or need to correct deficiencies in organic matter or nutrients.
+A one-time mixing in of organic matter can aid in creating more workable soil.

-Maximize biodiversity
+Encourage biodiversity

 Why